andrepura/BB10Multitouch/README.md

 Multitouch Example
-for BlackBerry PlayBook
+for BlackBerry BB10

-This example shows how to use multiple touchpoints on the BlackBerry PlayBook.
+This example shows how to use multiple touchpoints on the BlackBerry10.
 You can find and download the compiled application here: http://appworld.blackberry.com/webstore/content/104764/?lang=en